nalamap/nalamap/CONTRIBUTING.md

-# Contributing to GeoWeaver
+# Contributing to NaLaMap

-Thank you for your interest in contributing to GeoWeaver!
+Thank you for your interest in contributing to NaLaMap!
 We're excited to welcome community contributions as we build this project together.

 ## Getting Started